Victor-M16/Smart-Pharmacist/README.md

 python manage.py tailwind start
 ```

-9. Start the Django development server by running the following command in your terminal
+9. Start the Django development server by running the following command in your terminal:

 ```shell
 python manage.py runserver